Common Core Standards

 How Student Progress Is Assessed

-To assess student progress in ELA and math in grades 3-8, Illinois administers an exam known as "PARCC," short for Partnership for Assessment of Readiness for College and Careers.
+To assess student progress in ELA and math in grades 3-8, Illinois administers an exam known as the Illinois Assessment of Readiness (IAR).